Hugh Glass: Further explorations for General Ashley in 1824

 In the period intervening, between finding "Bridges" and finding Fitzgerald, Glass and four others were dispatched in February 1824 with mail for Fort Atkinson.
 They traveled up the Powder River, then across to the Platte River.
 There they constructed bull skin boats and traveled down the Platte River to the lower end of the Black Hills.
 Glass and his party discovered a settlement of 38 lodges of Arikara.
 Their leader, who was known by Glass, declared the tribe to be friendly and invited them in so the men went ashore.
 While smoking with him in his lodge, Glass noticed their equipment being taken by the residents and realized it was a trap.
 The men quickly fled but two were killed by the pursuing war party.
 Glass managed to hide behind some rocks until the Arikara gave up their search but was separated from the two other survivors.
 He was relieved to find his knife and flint in his shot pouch and traveled to Fort Kiowa, surviving off the land.

 Glass returned to the frontier as a trapper and fur trader.
 He was later employed as a hunter for the U.S. Army garrison at Fort Union, near Williston, North Dakota.

 Death

 Glass was killed along with two of his fellow trappers (Edward Rose and Hilain Menard) in early 1833 on the Yellowstone River in an attack by the Arikara.
+One of the Ashley men told an account on his death: